YairMassri/web1100_final-exam/README.md

 Guide the students through creating the [dice-roll-game](./complete-classwork/dice-roll-game-complete).
 Students will practice using jQuery to create user interaction.
 Students will also practice using prototypal inheritance by creating methods for the players in the dice-roll-game.
 Lastly, students will practice using asynchronous JavaScript by using the setTimeout API in the dice-roll-game.

 ##Day 4:
+Start with the [quiz-questions](./classwork/dice-roll-game/quiz-questions.md) for the dice-roll-game for review.
-Discuss [Asynchronous JavaScript](https://www.youtube.com/watch?v=vMfg0xGjcOI) and explain how we have used it in previous apps that use $.ajax and in our dice-roll-game, which uses setTimeout.
+Then discuss [Asynchronous JavaScript](https://www.youtube.com/watch?v=vMfg0xGjcOI) and explain how we have used it in previous apps that use $.ajax and in our dice-roll-game, which uses setTimeout.
 Also, [What the heck is the Event Loop Anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
 Then complete the dice-roll-game.